"She is great, delightful to deal with and very competent. We will definitely be using her again."

-As a practitioner she is known for being thorough in her preparation, producing documents that assist the bench and demonstrate all areas of the case have been considered.
+As a practitioner she is known for being thorough in her preparation, producing documents that assist the bench and demonstrating all areas of the case have been considered.

 Monifa also has a written element to her practice having drafted advice in the following areas: enforcement of child arrangements orders; education law; Public Interest Immunity applications; applications to discharge parental responsibility; and the use of the inherent jurisdiction in abduction cases.